MartinKondor/PhiLang/README.md

 ## How to contribute

 Fork repository, make changes, send us a pull request.
-We will review your changes and apply them to the master branch shortly, provided they don't violate our [quality standards](https://github.com/MartinKondor/PhiLang/blob/master/CODE_OF_CONDUCT.md).
+We will review your changes and apply them to the master branch shortly, provided they don't violate our [quality standards](https://github.com/MartinKondor/PhiLang/blob/master/docs/CODE_OF_CONDUCT.md) and the our [style guide](https://github.com/MartinKondor/PhiLang/blob/master/docs/CODE_STYLE_GUIDE.md).

 ## Repository structure